 I personally found this an extremely rewarding project to work on.
 Whilst at DiUS we often get the opportunity to work on a range of unique products, this has been the first that truly required such an introspective view of my own assumptions and biases in how we develop products.
-I’m thrilled we were able to utilise our skills and expertise to successfully deliver a product, that I hope will bring a positive impact to our users.
+I’m thrilled we were able to utilise our skills and expertise to successfully and collaboratively deliver a product alongside the Black Dog Institute, which I hope will bring a positive impact to our users.

 If by reading this you need any support – reach out to: